 Chat messages

-• Chat messages are kept for 30 more days after a user or a retention rule removes them from a conversation or a room.
+• Chat messages are kept for 30 more days after a user or a retention rule removes them from a conversation or a space.
 The purge process begins on day 30 and can take several more days to complete depending on the number of messages being purged.

 Calendar events